 - Low-dose drugs may not be uniformly blended.

 - Direct compression excipients are often more expensive than other tablet excipients used in wet granulation or slugging.

 - A vast majority of drug substances are rarely so easy to tablet by direct compression.
 Thus, in choosing a vehicle, it is necessary to consider the dilution potential of the major filler-binder (i.e., the proportion of the drug substance that can be satisfactorily compressed into tablets with a direct compressible excipient).

 - Direct compression blends are subject to unblending/ segregation in post-blending handling steps.
 This arises from lack of moisture in the blends (which may give rise to static charges leading to unblending) or variations in particle size or density of formulation ingredients.
 This problem can be solved by applying the concept of ordered blending and/or use of excipients of narrow particle size ranges.

 - In some instances, direct compression excipients may interact with the drug substance.
 A good example of such reaction is that which occurs between amine compounds and spray-dried lactose and this results in a yellow discoloration of the tablets.

 - Tablet defects such as sticking, capping and lamination are usually pronounced in tablets manufactured by direct compression method.

-Direct compression is becoming one of the most common and economical method of tablets manufacturing in the pharmaceutical industry.
+Direct compression is becoming one of the most common and economical method of tablet manufacturing in the pharmaceutical industry.
 Although the principles governing direct compression have been well known for many years, the technique has only recently become more established as a result of the introduction of certain grades of excipients specifically designed for direct compression.

 - Allen L. V and Ansel H. C. (2014).
 Ansel’s Pharmaceutical Dosage Forms and Drug Delivery Systems.
 Philadelphia: Lipincott Williams and Wilkins.